This piece has been revised and improved since its original posting on May 25, 2017.

 Let me just say right now, right here: I have never eaten avocado toast.
 I don't even BUY avocados because every time I BUY an avocado, it's not ripe enough to eat and it spoils before I realize it's edible.
 I have a mountain of student debt that eats up a couple hundred dollars of my income every month.
 I live in a city where millennials live with their parents at a higher rate than anywhere else in the country.
-I am, at 25, financially independent for the first time in my life.
-I am, at 25, also flat fucking broke.
-As easy as it was for that dude to say, "Stop eating avocado toast, millennials!" it was insulting and inaccurate and belittling.
-To you, sir, I thrust my middle finger high into the air.
+Only at 25 did I become financially independent for the first time in my life.

-This quote, taken as a blanket statement, oversimplifies the problem and vilifies the millennial.
-We live in a very polar world right now where something is either right or it is wrong, left or right, black or white.
-(Some stuff is, of course, that cut-and-dry and the world needs to get with the fucking program and understand that trans folk deserve respect and acceptance, people with vaginas deserve access to whatever fucking birth control they want, the patriarchy is damaging to everyone, and children deserve access to a good education/the fact that school funding comes from property tax is a SHITTY WAY TO ACCOMPLISH THAT).
-If we consider, though, that there may be some truth to the statement that millennials spend frivolously, we can begin to examine where we ourselves are spending money where we don't have to.
+The 'Avocado Toast' Philosophy, in case you don't remember, was first presented by Tim Gurner on 60 Minutes while preaching to millennials about how to buy a house, as if frivolity was the only reason we can't afford to go hundreds of thousands further in debt.
+Taken as a blanket statement, it oversimplifies the problem and vilifies the millennial.
+We live in such a polar society (it's absolute absurdity that we can't all accept that trans folks deserve respect and acceptance, people with vaginas deserve access to whatever birth control they want, the patriarchy damages everyone, and children deserve access to a good education/the fact that school funding comes from property tax is a CLASSIST IN ITS VERY NATURE.
+But I digress) but if we consider that there could be some truth to the statement that millennials spend frivolously, we can begin to examine where we ourselves might be spending money where we don't have to.
+Hear me out.